Postgraduate enquiries (EPS)

 Semester 3 – Mandatory

-The entry requirements are a good Honours degree (2.i) in Electrical Engineering, Mechanical Engineering or Physics, or a closely related subject.
+The entry requirements are a good Honours degree (2.i) in Mechanical Engineering.
 Equivalent overseas qualifications will be considered.

 Alternative backgrounds, such as vocational training complemented with sufficient relevant industrial experience and continued professional development will be assessed on a case-by-case basis.